tlazaro/GdxMultiCanvas/README.md

 GdxMultiCanvas
 -------------------------------------------------------------------------------

 This project is just a simple test for having multiple canvases inside a Gdx application.
-It's is a work in progress and doesn't yet work as expected.
+It is a work in progress and doesn't yet work as expected.

 Provided are two main classes